 Adding some element of exercise during the pre-natal stage of your pregnancy has so many health benefits.

-You don’t need to run a marathon or hit the gym every day to stay fit and healthy during your pregnancy in Abu Dhabi, Dubai or Sharjah.
+You don’t need to run a marathon or hit the gym every day to stay fit and healthy during your pregnancy in Abu Dhabi, Dubai, Sharjah or RAK.

 If you already train regularly you only need to make small changes to your training regime.